ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsuserjobsovertime"></a>
 # **ReportsUserJobsOverTime**
-> CsApiApiResponseListJobSeriesReportItem ReportsUserJobsOverTime (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth)
+> CSApiResponseListJobSeriesReportItem ReportsUserJobsOverTime (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth)

 Timeseries jobs data for the logged in user